 When you translate images, you ensure that visitors have a truly localized experience, and you can also improve your image SEO in Google and ensure better accessibility for multilingual visitors using screen readers.
 It’s one of the great ways to improve your visibility alongside image size optimization.

 To translate images in WordPress, along with all the rest of your site’s content, the Weglot WordPress translation plugin offers an easy-to-use approach that works right out of the box.
+Its image translation features are intuitive and easy to get started with and don’t involve OCR.

 Whether you’re translating standalone images, image sliders, or content from any other WordPress theme or plugin, Weglot is ready to help you create a multilingual WordPress site.